-Data is a beautiful thing - it helps us understand how things are performing, how successful our hypothesis’ are, and gives us the ability to make data driven decisions for the future.
-Data is the lifeblood of any company or brand that is looking to effectively market to it’s customers and stay ahead of the competition.
+Data is a beautiful thing - it helps us understand how things are performing, how successful our hypotheses are, and gives us the ability to make data driven decisions for the future.
+Data is the lifeblood of any company or brand that is looking to effectively market to its customers and stay ahead of the competition.
 That’s why it’s so important that companies leverage their data and analytics effectively in a way that helps them achieve their goals.

 But sometimes, executives and decision makers aren’t numbers people.
-They don’t want charts or graphs or novel long reports, they just want the information in it’s simplest and truest form.
+They don’t want charts or graphs or novel long reports, they just want the information in its simplest and truest form.
 As marketers and analysts, sometimes providing information in that form is hard, especially as we see caveats and areas of gray.
-But, luckily it’s not impossible.
+But luckily, it’s not impossible.

 Say It With Visuals